MobileTeleSystems/data-rentgen/mddocs/docs/en/reference/database/index.md

-(database)=

-# Relation Database
+# Relation Database { #database }

 Data.Rentgen uses relational database as a storage for lineage entities and relations.

 Currently, Data.Rentgen supports only [PostgreSQL](https://www.postgresql.org/), as it relies on table partitioning, full-text search and specific aggregation functions.

 ## Migrations